albertocasagrande/pyModelChecking/doc/source/using_logics.rst

     set([0, 1, 2, 3, 4, 5, 6])

-Analogous functionality are provided for :ref:`CTL<CTL>` and :ref:`LTL<LTL>` by the sub-modules :py:mod:`pyModelChecking.CTL` and :py:mod:`pyModelChecking.LTL`, respectively.
+Analogous functionality are provided for :ref:`CTL<CTL>` and :ref:`LTL<LTL>` by the sub-modules :mod:`pyModelChecking.CTL` and :mod:`pyModelChecking.LTL`, respectively.